gablilli/slowbike/pagine/readme.md

-Pages on hosting, connected to wixstudio.
-(Code for them in > wixpages)
+Pages of the site, connected to wixstudio.